Holiday Fire Safety Tips

 - Always turn off all decorations when you’re not home, or asleep.

-The Flower Mound Fire Department has teamed up with the Town's Community Affairs Division to highlight holiday fire safety through the short video below.
+The Flower Mound Fire Department has teamed up with the Town's Communications Department to highlight holiday fire safety through the short video below.